Register here until October 12th at no cost to receive a link to the event site to view it on demand, at your convenience.

 Tim Alch is Executive Director (2016-21) and Executive Committee Member (2008-16) of NY SME, Managing Partner of TAA Advisory and Mining & Development Services.
 Since 2012, Tim has chaired more than 25 expert panel discussions and was co-chair of NY SME’s annual Current Trends in Mining Finance (CTMF) Conferences.
 His work spans equity, management and investment analysis focused on metals, mining and energy, and executive placement.
 He is a Senior Associate and was a Managing Director of Behre Dolbear; SVP of Anderson & Schwab; Equity Analyst at Paine Webber, Prudential Securities, and Dean Witter Reynolds and Senior Industry Analyst at CRU International (London), World Steel Dynamics (New York) and Resource Strategies (Philadelphia).
 He is an Honors Geology graduate, and John Mason Clarke fellow of Amherst College; studied Mineral & Energy Economics at Pennsylvania State University; and member of SME, AEMA, PDAC and NCUSCR and was a SME Finance Strategic Committee member (2017-20).
 In 2020 Tim was selected as the 2020 recipient of the SME President’s Citation for Local Section Service Award.

-8:25 AM - Welcome by Society for Mining, Metallurgy and Exploration
+Welcome by Society for Mining, Metallurgy & Exploration (SME)

 Society for Mining, Metallurgy and Exploration: Dave L. Kanagy, CAE, Executive Director